alexandrebk/algorithms/README.md

 ## 01 - Merge and Sort

 In the exercise, the goal is to sort an array of integer.
-But without using the sort method ;).
-We'll need to write a recursive function.
-The quickest solution for sorting is to split you array, sort each array (recursively) and then merge them.
+But without using the sort method of course.
+For that you'll need to write a recursive function.
+It's not easy.
+The quickest way for sorting an array is to split it, sort each array (recursively) and then merge them with rearranging.
 Read this wiki page before diving into the code.
-All you need is array, >, < and /.
+All you need is array, comparaison and division.

 * Step 1: You need to split the array in two array
 * Step 2: You need to sort recursiverly each array
-* Step 3: You need to merge the array with comparing each element between them
+* Step 3: You need to merge the array with comparing each element between them.

 Let the rake help you.
 To launch test, it's easy, open your Terminal copy those commands: